adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 # cka_2nd_edition_live_lessons_by_pearson
-A Terraform module to spin up a CKA cluster required for the CKA 2nd Edition Video course published by Pearson IT Certification
+Packer AMI code and a Terraform module to spin up a CKA cluster required for the CKA 2nd Edition Video course published by Pearson IT Certification

 ### General information
-The Packer shell script still needs some work, I missed a script the instructor created thats needed to create the lab.

 WIP

-Each AWS resource is a Terraform root module, which is created by calling modules from various [terraform-aws-modules](https://github.com/terraform-aws-modules) repos.
+Each AWS resource is a Terraform root module, which is created by calling modules from various [terraform-aws-modules](https://github.com/terraform-aws-modules) repositories.

-WIP

-## I should have this wrapped up soon, holidays were busy

-## requirements
+## Local requirements

+### WIP turn this into a local bash setup script once all the manual steps are noted

+We'll need an ssh key-pair:

 ```
 user ~ $ ssh-keygen
 ..